IEEE/RSE James Clerk Maxwell Medal

 First awarded in 2006, the Maxwell medal has been supported in previous years by the Edinburgh-based electronics firm Wolfson Microelectronics plc.

 - This award is administered by the IEEE Awards Board.
+For more information, please visit the IEEE website.

 - Recipient selection is performed by a joint IEEE/RSE Selection Committee which is administered by the IEEE Awards Board.